kaltura/playkit-js-providers/docs/configuration.md

 > >
 > > ##### Default: true
 > >
-> > ##### Description: Show captions on platforms that does not support inband captions (example: playing using flash).
+> > ##### Description: Show captions on platforms that don't support inband captions (for example: playing using Flash).
 This flag is for the OVP provider, and can be turned off by setting its value to `false`.

 ##